 Cannabis is one of the most widely used illegal drugs in the United Kingdom.
 It is a naturally occurring plant that is smoked but can also be eaten.
 The main chemical in it is called tetrahydrocannabinol (THC).
 THC is the ingredient in cannabis that can make you feel very chilled out, happy and relaxed however it can also make you hallucinate and feel paranoid and has been linked to serious long-term mental health problems.

 Cocaine is a class A drug which comes in two different forms: powder cocaine or coke and freebase and crack.
 Powdered cocaine is generally snorted while crack can be smoked in a pipe or injected.
 Crack or freebase reaches your brain very quickly as it is smoked and therefore users will feel the need to use more very quickly.
-Cocaine is a powerful stimulants that can leave you feeling really down after the short-lived high wears off.
-Risks associated with cocaine use include physical and psychological dependence, overdose, heart attacks, depression
+Cocaine is a powerful stimulant that can leave you feeling really down after the short-lived high wears off.
+Risks associated with cocaine use include physical and psychological dependence, overdose, heart attacks and depression.

 Cocaine Anonymous (CA) is a fellowship of men and women who share their experience, strength and hope with each other so that they may solve their common problem and help others to recover from their addiction.
 The group follows the 12 Step Model.
 The only requirement to come along is a desire to stop using cocaine and other mind-altering substances.
 You will not have to talk at a meeting if you don’t want to and anonymity is protected rigorously.

 Cognitive Behavioural Therapy (CBT) is a therapy which helps you to manage your problems by changing how you think and behave.
 This works by breaking down problems which feel overwhelming for you into smaller parts.
 You will learn that your thoughts, feelings, physical sensations and actions are related.
 Changing just one of these in a positive way can have a positive impact on all the others, helping you to have more control over your problems.